 Why Businesses Cut their Marketing Budgets During a Recession

 But the question is – Why cut your marketing budget during a recession ahead of other expenses?
 Doesn’t it make sense to invest more in your marketing in order to attract more customers?

 Well, many businesses take this route because they consider marketing to be secondary to what they regularly offer.
 Marketing is often taken for granted when business is booming and is seen as an unnecessary expense when business is stagnant.

 At the same time, a temporary halt in marketing doesn’t necessarily mean a business will lose all of their social media followers or loyal customers.
 They have some wiggle room, so marketing may not seem like an immediate need.

-Despite these reasons, decreasing one’s marketing budget during a recession should only be a temporary solution, because eventually the business will need new customers coming in and existing customers might forget that the brand is still in business.
+Despite these reasons, decreasing one’s marketing budget during a recession should only be a temporary solution.
+As eventually the business will need new customers coming in and existing customers might forget that the brand is still in business.
 With this in mind, a recession might actually be the ideal time to market your business in order to stay afloat.